weipin/jewzruxin/README.md

 - Authentication support.
 - "HTTPProcessors" help you build requests and handle responses, so you don't have to deal with form encoding, JSON serialization/deserialization, adding headers, parsing response, etc. In most cases, a dictionary is the only argument to provide, and the job will be done off the main thread.
 - URI Template support, a full Swift implementation of RFC6570: can expand templates up to and including Level 4 in that specification.
-- Configure-file driven HTTP API routes: creating a library to interact with API endpoints becomes as simple as creating a configure file.
+- Profile-driven HTTP API routes: creating a library to interact with API endpoints becomes as simple as creating a configure file.

 Sandbox endpoints
 ----